Hasn’t this whole Coronavirus/COVID-19 thing really changed the way we travel at the moment?

 The ACT being completely landlocked within New South Wales typically abides by what the larger state is doing.

 However, in the case of recent outbreaks within NSW, the ACT has applied some entry restrictions.
-Although I don’t have any first-hand experience with how those have been enforced.
+However, I don’t have any first-hand experience with how those have been enforced.

 Victoria had previously been much like New South Wales with its border restrictions.
 However, following a local outbreak that triggered the second lockdown in Melbourne, the state has taken a much more cautious approach to its borders recently.